+CREDIT: 1.5

-E10F ENGLISH LANGUAGE ARTS 10F CREDIT: 1.5 This is a one and a half credit, required course which explores the following areas: making sense of various text forms, mechanics of writing, researching and managing information, and using language for power and agency.
+required course which explores the following areas: making sense of various text forms, mechanics of writing, researching and managing information, and using language for power and agency.

 Novels, short prose, film and poems are some of the mediums through which the students will experience the rudiments of analysis and creation of writing and visual pieces.
 Students will develop skills in literacy and communication by working with others, solving problems, and using technology.
 Evaluation consists of tests, a variety of writing assignments, inquiry projects and a final assessment.

 Students enrolled in this course will also obtain a half credit in LWE10S Life/Work Exploration 10S.
-This course provides students with an overview of career development outcomes with emphasis on building and maintaining a positive selfimage, interacting positively and effectively with others and locating work information.
-Units include personal management, setting life/ work goals and career exploration.
+This course provides students with an overview of career development outcomes with emphasis on building and maintaining a positive self-image, interacting positively and effectively with others and locating work information.
+Units include personal management, setting life/work goals and career exploration.
 This course also enables students to access the Credit for Employment Program.